-- cannot operate independently and must remain wards of the federal government.
+89. Contrary to FHFA's statutory authority, FHFA has ensured that the Companies cannot operate independently and must be wards of the federal government.
 FHFA has announced that, during the conservatorship, existing statutory and FHFA-directed regulatory capital requirements will not be binding on the Companies.
 And at the end of 2012, Fannie had a deficit of core capital in relation to statutory minimum capital of \$141.2 billion.
 This deficit decreased to \$88.3 billion by the end of the first quarter of 2013.
 When adjusted for the \$59.4 billion dividend payment to Treasury, however, Fannie's core capital deficit jumped back up to \$147.7 billion.
-Thus, because of the Net Worth Sweep, Fannie was in a worse position with respect to its core capital-and thus further from safety, soundness, and rehabilitation-than it was before the record-breaking profitability it achieved in the first quarter of 2013. - 115.
-Furthermore, under FHFA's conservatorship Fannie and Freddie have elected to pay Treasury its dividend in cash, even though their net worth includes changes in both cash and non-cash assets.
-In the first quarter of 2013, for example, over \$50 billion of Fannie's profitability resulted from the release of the Company's deferred tax assets valuation allowance-the same non-cash asset that previously created massive paper losses for the
+Thus, because of the Net Worth Sweep, Fannie was in a worse position with respect to its core capital than it was before the record-breaking profitability it achieved in the first quarter of 2013.

+90. Furthermore, under FHFA's conservatorship Fannie and Freddie have elected to pay Treasury its dividend in cash, even though their net worth includes changes in both cash and non-cash assets.
+In the first quarter of 2013, for example, over \$50 billion of Fannie's profitability resulted from the release of the Company's deferred tax assets valuation allowance-the same non-cash asset that previously created massive paper losses for the Company.
-Company.
 As a result, Fannie was required to "fund [its] second quarter dividend payment of \$59.4 billion primarily through the issuance of debt securities."
 Fannie, 2013 First Quarter Report, at 42.

-- 116. Borrowing money to pay an enormous dividend on a non-cash profit (due to an accounting reversal) is without precedent in a conservatorship.
-It also is clearly contrary to FHFA's statutory obligations as conservator, as FHFA is operating the Companies in an inherently unsafe and unsound manner and hindering the ability of the Companies to restore their financial health so that they can be returned to normal business operations. - 117.
-The Net Worth Sweep has become a major revenue source for the United States Government at the expense of Plaintiffs and other private shareholders.
+91. Borrowing money to pay an enormous dividend on a paper profit is clearly contrary to FHFA's statutory obligations as conservator, as FHFA is operating the Companies in an unsafe and unsound manner and hindering the ability of the Companies to restore their financial health so that they can be returned to normal business operations.

+92. The Net Worth Sweep has become a major revenue source for the United States Government at the expense of Plaintiffs and other private shareholders.
 For example, the federal government's record-breaking \$53.2 billion surplus for the month of December 2013 was driven in large part by the \$39 billion swept from Fannie and Freddie.

-Fannie's and Freddie's outsize dividend payments in 2013 also extended Treasury's ability to meet federal obligations during the debt ceiling crisis. - 118.
-As previously noted, Treasury's temporary statutory authority to purchase the securities of the Companies was conditioned on its consideration of certain statutory factors, including "the need to maintain the [Companies'] status as . . . private shareholder-owned compan[ies]" and the Companies' plans "for the orderly resumption of private market funding or capital market access."
+93. As previously noted, Treasury's temporary statutory authority to purchase the securities of the Companies was conditioned on its consideration of certain statutory factors, including "the need to maintain the [Companies'] status as . . . private shareholder-owned compan[ies]" and the Companies' plans "for the orderly resumption of private market funding or capital market access."
 See 12 U.S.C. §§ 1455(l)(1)(C), 1719(g)(1)(C).
 There is no public record that Treasury considered these factors before executing the Net Worth Sweep, and Treasury has asserted that it did not need to consider them.
 Indeed, the terms of the Net Worth Sweep requiring the quarterly payment of all profits and the winding down of the Companies' operations are wholly inconsistent with these factors.
 There is also no evidence that Treasury adequately considered alternatives to the Net Worth Sweep that would have been consistent with its statutory obligations, less harmful to Plaintiffs and other private shareholders, and more likely to ensure the Companies' future solvency.
 Finally, there is no evidence that Treasury fulfilled the statutory requirement to report exercises of its temporary purchase authority to Congress upon entering the Net Worth Sweep.
 See 12 U.S.C. §§ 1455(l)(1)(D); 1719(g)(1)(D).